Francis Sheehy-Skeffington: Burial and coverup

+Denial and raid

-Hanna Sheehy Skeffington was not told about her husband's detention or his death.
+Hanna Sheehy Skeffington was not initially told about her husband's detention or his death.
 She went around Dublin seeking to find where her husband was, and heard rumours of his fate.
-Her two sisters then offered to visit Portobello Barracks on Friday and make inquiries.
+Her two sisters then offered to visit Portobello Barracks on Friday, April 28, and make inquiries.
 Upon revealing their business, the two sisters were threatened with arrest as "Sinn Féiners", and questioned by Captain Bowen-Colthurst.
 Bowen-Colthurst denied any knowledge as to the fate of Francis Sheehy Skeffington, and had them escorted out of the barracks.
-Later on Friday Hanna learned the dreadful news from the father of James Coade, and the news was confirmed to her by the chaplain who had performed the funerary rites, and who also worked in the neighborhood.
+Later on Friday, Hanna learned the dreadful news from the father of James Coade, and the news was confirmed to her by Father O'Loughlin.

-On that same Friday evening, Bowen-Colthurst and a group of soldiers forced entry into the Sheehy Skeffingtons' home, hoping to find evidence to incriminate Francis as an enemy sympathiser.
-Hanna, Owen (then seven), and a "young maid-servant" were in the house, where Owen was just being put to bed.
-The soldiers announced their presence by firing a volley of bullets through the front windows.
-The soldiers then burst in through the front door, wielding rifles with fixed bayonets, and ordered the three residents to stand under guard while they searched the premises.
-According to an official report, "All the rooms in the house were thoroughly ransacked and a considerable quantity of books and papers were wrapped up in the household linen, placed in a passing motor car, and taken away. ...
-A large part of the material removed seems to have consisted of text-books both in German and other languages, as well as political papers and pamphlets belonging to Mr. Sheehy Skeffington."
-The maid-servant, terrified by the experience, subsequently quit her job.
-She was replaced by another maid who was subsequently arrested and detained for four days after another raid by the Portobello garrison (this time not ordered by Bowen-Colthurst).
-However, upon examination several months later by a government commission, none of the material was found to be seditious.
+That same Friday evening, Bowen-Colthurst and a group of soldiers forced entry into the Sheehy Skeffingtons' home, hoping to find evidence to incriminate Francis as an enemy sympathiser.
+The soldiers announced their presence with a volley of bullets through the front windows before storming into the house with fixed bayonets.
+They kept Hanna, Owen (then aged seven) and a maid-servant under guard for three hours while they ransacked the rooms.
+A large quantity of books and papers were wrapped in the household linen, placed in a commandeered passing car and taken away for examination.
+(None of the material was subsequently found to be seditious.)
+The maid, terrified by the ordeal, quit her job.

+Three days later (1 May), there was a second raid on the house when only the replacement maid-servant was on the premises.
+This foray, which did not involve Bowen-Colthurst, was inconsequential, except for the unfortunate maid who was arrested and detained for five days.